Ravarentoren/Termux-Updater/README.md

-Termux-Updater Pro is a collaboration between Ravarentoren and ChatGPT (OpenAI), built to create one of the most reliable Termux automation and update systems.
+Termux-Updater Pro is a collaboration between Ravarentoren and ChatGPT (OpenAI), built to create the world’s most reliable Termux automation and update system.